 “We’re looking forward to welcoming creative and forward-thinking designs which will help us better serve the communities and passengers who rely on our railway.”

-Across Britain, there are more than 2,000 small-to-medium stations which vary greatly in terms of design quality and amenities.
+Across Britain, there are more than 2,000 small to medium stations which vary greatly in terms of design quality and amenities.
 By improving the overall quality of stations, they can better serve their communities, whilst accommodating potential enhancements to the existing and future passenger experience through good design.
 Designs should be considered for the adaption of existing stations to better meet passenger requirements, or new-build stations to accommodate the projected increase in demand for rail travel.

-The competition will be organised in three phases, with the first phase involving the anonymous submission of design proposals.
+The competition is organised in three phases, with the first phase involving the anonymous submission of design proposals.
 Up to six entrants will be invited to phase two each receiving an honoraria of £20,000 + VAT.
 In the final phase, up to three entrants will be invited to enter into a services contract to develop their design solutions further with a contract sum of up to £250,000 awarded to each (subject to negotiation).